 Alexander Volkanovski FAQ

 How much did Alexander Volkanovski weigh playing rugby?
-He famously weighed around 214 lbs (97 kg) during his semi-pro Rugby League career, before cutting down to fight at 145 lbs.
+Around 214 lbs (97 kg) in his semi-pro days before cutting to 145 lbs.

 What is Volkanovski’s ethnicity?
-He is Australian, with a Macedonian father and a Greek mother.
+Australian, with a Macedonian father and Greek mother.

 Why is he called “The Great”?
-The nickname is a play on Alexander the Great, referencing his Macedonian heritage and his conquests in the cage.
+A nod to Alexander the Great, tying into Macedonian heritage and cage dominance.

 Conclusion